AchrafeElalaoui/POO-JAVA/TP1/README.md

 # TP1
-this practical work (tp) is a group of exercises in "Arrays and strings" ,for see the practical work click [her](https://github.com/AchrafeElalaoui/POO-JAVA/blob/main/TP1/practical%20work%201.pdf) . in this file i will explain how i solve these exercises .
+this practical work (tp) is a group of exercises in "Arrays and strings" ,for see the practical work click [her](https://github.com/AchrafeElalaoui/POO-JAVA/blob/main/TP1/practical%20work%201.pdf) . in this file i will explain how i solve these exercises with java .
 Beginning with the first exercise
 ## EXERCISE 1
 In this exercise we will build a programme ,in which, we will receive student notes entered on the keyboard and put them in a table ,the programme allows the following operations to be carried out: